-The CCR capital requirements of the Group are not material (2.0% of the total RWAs at 31 December 2021).
+The CCR capital requirements of the Group are not material.

 6.2 Counterparty credit risk management

 Derivative transactions with banking counterparties

 The derivative transactions of the Group are each documented by way of an ISDA netting agreement with a corresponding Credit Support Annex which allows for the daily calling of variation margin and is reviewed daily by the Operation teams.
 The collateral called for margin purposes is always in the form of cash.
 The list of approved banking counterparties with whom derivatives are transacted is reviewed on a weekly basis and their ratings are monitored daily with limits and removed in the event of adverse news or a significant rating downgrade.